hoglundb/ObjectPoolingDemo/README.md

 ### 4. Example: Time-Based Poolable Object

 Let's create an example of a poolable object that automatically returns to the pool after a certain amount of time.
 This is a common use case for object pooling, especially for effects or temporary objects.
-We'll call this class `TimeBasedPoolableObject`:
+We'll call this class `TimeBasedPoolableObject`.
+Note that we use the `Update()` loop instead of a `coroutine` as this will be more efficient for working with large numbers of objects.

 ```csharp
 using UnityEngine;